pjdijxhoorn/Milestone-project-3/readme.md

     - ### Future features
         - The users will be able to add more information about them self and see other users.
-        - the users will be able to  contact each other with messages.
+        - The users will be able to make a list of favourite recipes
+        - A forum or message board to have group disscusions and conversations so that a community can form

 ## Technologies Used